 SeRoBatt: "Secondary Sources of Critical Raw Materials for Battery Cell Production - Potentials, Recovery, Resynthesis"

-At present, material cycles are not closed, which means that a considerable proportion of EoL products either end up in landfill sites or are exported abroad as scrap.
-This leads to the loss of valuable raw materials.
-At the same time, the new EU Battery Regulation is increasing the pressure on manufacturers to use a certain proportion of recycled materials in new batteries.
-However, there are not enough used batteries available on the recycling market and European recycling capacities are still being built up.
+Currently, material cycles are not closed.
+A considerable part of end-of-life products either end up in landfills or are exported abroad as scrap.
+This means that valuable raw materials are lost to the European market.
+At the same time, the new EU Battery Regulation is increasing pressure on manufacturers to use a certain proportion of recycled material in new batteries in the future.
+However, there are not enough end-of-life batteries available for the recycling market, and European recycling capacities are still in the process of being established.

-An ecological and economic assessment is used to investigate the extent to which the recovery of these raw materials makes sense from this point of view.
-All steps along the value chain are also considered, from collection and dismantling to pre-treatment, recovery and resynthesis.
-The aim is to analyze the ecological and economic viability of a circular business model.
-The results are summarized in a “secondary raw materials map”, which also provides information on transferability to other material flows, optimization potential and regulatory gaps.
+An ecological and economic assessment is being used to examine the extent to which the recovery of these raw materials makes sense from these perspectives.
+All steps along the value chain are also being considered, from collection and dismantling to pre-treatment and recovery to resynthesis.
+The aim is to analyse the ecological and economic viability of a circular business model.
+The results are summarised in a ‘secondary raw materials map’, which also provides information on transferability to other material flows, optimisation potential and regulatory gaps.

 Project schedule